ronitmaheshwari05/F1-race-data-analysis/README.md

 - Tyre compound
 - Speed trap data

-This allows detailed analysis of **driver performance and race strategy**.
+This enables detailed analysis of **race performance and driver strategies**.

 ---